us4useu/arrus/docs/content/examples/bmode_imaging.matlab.rst

 B-mode Imaging
 ==============

-In the following parts of this chapter we show how you can communicate with the system in order to acquire RF data for B-mode image reconstruction using ARRUS software.
-The source code of the ready to run examples is in
+In the following parts of this chapter, we will show you how to communicate with the system in order to acquire RF data for B-mode image reconstruction using ARRUS software.
+The source code of the ready-to-run examples can be found in
 |api_language|/examples directory.

-For more information on the parameters of individual functions please refer to the section :ref:`arrus-api-main`.
+For more information on the parameters of individual functions please refer to section :ref:`arrus-api-main`.

 Coordinate system
 =================